openstax/tagging-legend/README.md

 # To Do

-- Fix up the grammar, especially for things that I added, not sure what is needed.
+- Fix up the grammar, especially for things that were added since Phil's commit.
+Except for name changes, the full grammar was not updated.
-- Decide whether exercise-block is needed anymore
-- Decide how to indicate that practice-problems are treated specially by Tutor: student sees one, gets another if they miss that one.

 # Overview